prawny331/data/README.md

 # OneDest Data Repository

-This repo holds the data for the OneDest rail routing standard on CivMC.
+This repo holds the data for the OneDest rail routing standard on CivMC:

 `tree.txt` has the data for all existing stations and levels, organized in a simple custom indented tree format, which is then used to create the `civmap.json` file that is displayed on civmap as a layer.
 Some notes: